-- Senior management and the independent auditors shall review with the 4.
-Committee the Corporation's annual financial statements, and, prior to filing with the Securities and Exchange Commission, drafts of the Corporations Quarterly Reports on Form 10-Q. Quarterly, the independent auditors shall provide to the Committee a review letter as contemplated by Statement on Auditing Standards No. 71.
+- 4. Senior management and the independent auditors shall review with the Committee the Corporation's annual financial statements, and, prior to filing with the Securities and Exchange Commission, drafts of the Corporations Quarterly Reports on Form 10-Q. Quarterly, the independent auditors shall provide to the Committee a review letter as contemplated by Statement on Auditing Standards No. 71.
 During each fiscal year, the independent auditors shall review with the Committee their assessment as to the adequacy of the Corporation's structure of internal controls over financial accounting and reporting, and their qualitative judgments as to accounting principles employed and related disclosures by the Corporation and the conclusions expressed in the Corporation's financial reports.
 The independent auditors shall review with the Committee significant judgments made by senior management in the preparation of the financial statements.
-The Committee will review in detail reports of examination issued by federal and state regulatory agencies as well as the Corporations' responses thereto. - The independent auditors shall promptly identify to the Committee any areas of disagreement with senior management in the preparation of financial statements. - 6.
+The Committee will review in detail reports of examination issued by federal and state regulatory agencies as well as the Corporations' responses thereto. - 5.
+The independent auditors shall promptly identify to the Committee any areas of disagreement with senior management in the preparation of financial statements. - 6.
 The independent auditors and senior management, including general counsel, shall identify to the Committee significant business, financial or legal issues that may significantly impact the Corporation's financial statements and internal control systems.
 During each fiscal year, senior management, including general counsel, shall report to the Committee as to all significant litigation, threatened litigation or potential litigation in which the Corporation and its subsidiaries are or may be engaged, as well as the anticipated or potential impact of such litigation, threatened litigation or potential litigation on the Corporation. - 7.
 During each fiscal year, senior management shall review with the Committee the Corporation's monitoring efforts and procedures to ensure compliance with laws and governmental regulations.
 Senior management shall provide such information to the Committee as is reasonably required to keep the Committee current on changes in accounting standards and securities regulations affecting the Corporation, as well as material developments in the home furnishings industry generally and the promulgation of regulations materially affecting the home furnishings industry. - 8.
 If the occasion arises, senior management will report as soon as possible to the Committee any material violation of laws or governmental regulations.
 The Committee has the authority to investigate any matter brought to its attention within the scope of its duties and to retain independent legal counsel, at its discretion and without permission from the Board of Directors or management. - 9.
+The Committee shall establish procedures for the receipt, retention, and treatment of complaints received by the Corporation regarding accounting, internal accounting controls, or auditing matters, and the confidential, anonymous submission by employees of concerns regarding questionable accounting or auditing matters. - 10.
 The Committee shall hold at least four meetings each fiscal year.
 The Chairperson of the Committee has authority to call Committee meetings, to preside at such meetings and to make assignments to Committee members.
-The Committee will evaluate findings and recommendations of the independent auditors and internal audit, and make recommendations as warranted to the Board of Directors. - 10.
-At every meeting of the Committee where the independent auditors are present, the independent auditors shall for at least a portion of such meeting meet with the Committee without members of management or internal audit present. - 11.
-Senior management shall report all related party transactions to the Committee, and the Committee shall be responsible for the review and oversight contemplated by NASDAQ with respect to any such reported transactions. - 12.
-The Corporation shall provide the Committee such support, including access to and use of the Corporation's records, physical properties, management, staff, independent auditors, attorneys and consultants, as the Committee deems necessary to discharge its responsibilities.
+The Committee will evaluate findings and recommendations of the independent auditors and internal audit, and make recommendations as warranted to the Board of Directors. - 11.
+At every meeting of the Committee where the independent auditors are present, the independent auditors shall for at least a portion of such meeting meet with the Committee without members of management or internal audit present. - 12.
+Senior management shall report all proposed related party transactions to the Committee, and the Committee shall be responsible for the approval, review and oversight contemplated by NASDAQ with respect to any such reported transactions.